aws-samples/ecr-scanning-example/CONTRIBUTING.md

 Contribute using a fork!

-(c) 2022 Amazon Web Services, Inc. or its affiliates.
+Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
+SPDX-License-Identifier: MIT-0